Great Habton

-Great Habton is a village and former civil parish about 18 miles from York, now in the parish of Habton, in the Ryedale district, in the county of North Yorkshire, England.
+Great Habton is a village and former civil parish about 18 miles from York, now in the parish of Habton, in the county of North Yorkshire, England.
 In 1961 the parish had a population of 103.

+It was part of the Ryedale district between 1974 and 2023.
+It is now administered by North Yorkshire Council.

 Amenities

 Great Habton has a church called St Chad and a pub called The Grapes Inn.

 History

 The name "Habton" means 'Hab(b)a's farm/settlement'.
 Great Habton was recorded in the Domesday Book as Abbetune/Abetune/Habetun.
 Great Habton was formerly a township in the parish of Kirby Misperton, from 1866 Great Habton was a civil parish in its own right, on 1 April 1986 the parish was abolished and merged with Little Habton and Ryton to form Habton.